Single-shot and measurement-based quantum error correction via fault complexes

-A $(w, c)-$overlapping window decoder determines in each round a correction for a window of $w \in \mathbb{N}^+$ rounds and commits a correction to $c \leq w$ rounds (see Refs.~\cite{huang_increasing_2024, scruby_high-threshold_2024} for a more detailed description).
+A $(w, c)-$overlapping window decoder determines in each round a correction for a window of $w \in \mathbb{N}^+$ rounds and commits a correction to $c \leq w$ rounds; see Refs.~\cite{huang_increasing_2024, scruby_high-threshold_2024} for a more detailed description.
 Here, one round constitutes a check node and a bit node layer; see Fig.~\ref{fig:surface_code_foliation}.
-For the 3D toric code, the effective distance of the decoding window then becomes $\min(w L, L^2)$, see ~\appref{sec:derivations}.
-However, $wL$ is the weight of time-like logical errors and in this section we consider memory experiments, i.e., only space-like logical errors cause logical failures (see the End Matter for stability experiment simulations).
-State-of-the-art results in decoding higher-dimensional topological codes~\cite{higgott_improved_2023} employ a single-stage decoding approach that is recovered using a $(1, 1)$-overlapping window decoder, see~\appref{app:numerical_simulations}.
-We find that increasing $w$ to $2$ or $3$ significantly increases the sustainable threshold of 3D and 4D toric codes compared to $w = 1$ when using belief propagation (BP) plus ordered statistics decoding (OSD)~\cite{panteleev_degenerate_2021,roffe_decoding_2020}; see~\appref{app:numerical_simulations} for details concerning the simulations.
-For $w = 3$, the thresholds for phenomenological Pauli noise of approximately $9.65\%$ (3D) and $5.9\%$ (4D) surpass all previous results~\cite{breuckmann2017local, breuckmann2018scalable, duivenvoorden_renormalization_2019, kubica2018abc, vasmer2021cellular, aloshious2021decoding, quintavalle_single-shot_2021, higgott_improved_2023}, approaching the thresholds achieved with the optimal window choice $w = L$, see \sfigref{fig:numerics}{a} and \sfigref{fig:numerics}{c}.
+For the 3D toric code, the effective distance of the decoding window then becomes $\min(w L, L^2)$~\cite{supp}.
+However, $wL$ is the weight of time-like logical errors, and in this section, we consider memory experiments, i.e., only space-like logical errors cause logical failures; see~\cite{supp} for stability experiment simulations.
+State-of-the-art results in decoding higher-dimensional topological codes~\cite{higgott_improved_2023} employ a single-stage decoding approach that is recovered using a $(1, 1)$-overlapping window decoder~\cite{supp}.
+We find that increasing $w$ to $2$ or $3$ significantly increases the sustainable threshold of 3D and 4D toric codes compared to $w = 1$ when using belief propagation (BP) plus ordered statistics decoding (OSD)~\cite{panteleev_degenerate_2021,roffe_decoding_2020}; see \cite{supp} for details concerning the simulations.
+For $w = 3$, the thresholds for phenomenological Pauli noise (see~\cite{supp} for a photonic noise model) of approximately $9.65\%$ (3D) and $5.9\%$ (4D) surpass all previous results~\cite{breuckmann2017local, breuckmann2018scalable, duivenvoorden_renormalization_2019, kubica2018abc, vasmer2021cellular, aloshious2021decoding, quintavalle_single-shot_2021, higgott_improved_2023, scruby_local_2023}, approaching the thresholds achieved with the optimal window choice $w = L$; see \sfigref{fig:numerics}{a} and \sfigref{fig:numerics}{b}.
 We note that for the 3D toric code, we only consider primal faults, as the dual side of the fault complex does not have the single-shot property.

-Additionally, we investigated the threshold under a noise model for Xanadu’s photonic architecture based on Gottesman-Kitaev-Preskill (GKP) qubits~\cite{gottesman_encoding_2001, bourassa_blueprint_2021, tzitrin_fault-tolerant_2021}, with cluster state construction and error model details provided in~\cite{walshe_linear-optical_2024}.
-For the 4D toric code, we observe a threshold of approximately $10.35$ dB, comparable to that of the 2D variant~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021}.
-The 3D code achieves a threshold of approximately $7.95$ dB.
-In both cases, the $w = 3$ decoder archives thresholds comparable to the $w = L$ decoder, see \sfigref{fig:numerics}{b} and \sfigref{fig:numerics}{d}.